Dimitar Glavchev: Second Caretaker Government

 In late November, Glavchev frequently visited the area around the Danube Bridge, in preparation for Bulgaria's full entrance into the Schengen Area, as well as to supervise ongoing repair efforts.
 He frequently emphasised the future economic benefits of full Schengen membership for Bulgaria.
 On 1 January 2025, Glavchev was present at the ceremonial opening of the border checkpoint on the Danube bridge.

 On 2 December, Glavchev announced that the caretaker government was ready to submit a budget for 2025.
-On 10 December, he met with the Chairwoman of the National Assembly, Nataliya Kiselova to discuss the budget, and affirmed that it fulfilled the requirements for Eurozone membership.
+On 10 December, he met with the chairwoman of the National Assembly, Nataliya Kiselova to discuss the budget, and affirmed that it fulfilled the requirements for Eurozone membership.
 In early January, the project-budget was submitted to the National Assembly, with Glavchev promising to withdraw the project if the deficit exceeded 3%.

-On the 18th of December, prior to Glavchev's attendance of the European Council summit which included the signing of a 10-year long security cooperation agreement with Ukraine, he requested a formal mandate from the National Assembly in order to sign the document.
-The request was criticised by a range of parliamentary parties, particularly GERB, who accused him of attemtping to sabotage government negotiations and of having a mandate to sign the document due to prior National Assembly decisions.
+On 18 December, prior to Glavchev's attendance of the European Council summit which included the signing of a 10-year long security cooperation agreement with Ukraine, he requested a formal mandate from the National Assembly in order to sign the document.
+The request was criticised by a range of parliamentary parties, particularly GERB, who accused him of attempting to sabotage government negotiations and of having a mandate to sign the document due to prior National Assembly decisions.
 Ultimately, the National Assembly did not vote on Glavchev's request, and Glavchev did not sign the security cooperation agreement with Ukraine, making Bulgaria the only EU nation except Hungary not to sign it.
 He justified his decision by stating that there was no National Assembly decision to ratify the document.

 On 30 December, commenting the electricity shortages that impacted parts of the country, Glavchev characterised the situation as "unacceptable" and promised to provide 2 million Leva to support impacted citizens.

 After the registration of the Old Calendar Bulgarian Orthodox Church, a splinter from the official Bulgarian Orthodox Church, Glavchev endorsed a National Assembly decision in order to prevent more than two religious organisations having the word "orthodox" in their name.

-On 16 January, Rosen Zhelyazkov was elected as the new Prime Minister of Bulgaria, thus ending Glavchev's tenure.
+On 16 January, Rosen Zhelyazkov was elected as the new prime minister of Bulgaria, thus ending Glavchev's tenure.
 During the traditional transfer of power, he praised the accomplishments of his cabinet, especially given its caretaker status, and wished luck to the newly elected Prime Minister.